alexeygrigorev/workshops/temporal.io/README.md

             print('TOOL CALL:', p.tool_name, p.args)
 ```

-Looks like it didn't use any tools.
+It didn't use any tools.

-Let's update the instructions:

-To get the agent to actually use the tools and conduct thorough research, provide detailed instructions:
+Update the instructions to get the agent to use the tools and conduct thorough research:

 ```python
 research_instructions = """